Strivin0311/dgm-learning/diffusers/faster.md

 # Faster Diffusers
-*Here's some resources about Faster Diffusers*
+*Here're some resources about Faster Diffusers*

 #### On distillation of guided diffusion models [`UNREAD`]